New Big Money Means Commercial Metals Company (CMC) Investors Could Reap Benefit

 The top institutional shareholder in the company is Blackrock Inc. with over 13.93 million shares valued at $286.04 million.
 The investor’s holdings represent 11.60% of the CMC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 12.17 million shares valued at $249.99 million to account for 10.14% of the shares outstanding.
 The other top investors are FMR, LLC which holds 10.77 million shares representing 8.97% and valued at over $221.32 million, while Dimensional Fund Advisors LP holds 7.14% of the shares totaling 8.57 million with a market value of $176.11 million.

-The stock witnessed a 23.63% loss in the last 1 month and extending the period to 3 months gives it a 39.95%, and is -2.40% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.05% over the week and 4.51% over the month.
+The stock witnessed a 9.62% loss in the last 1 month and extending the period to 3 months gives it a 47.17%, and is 1.94% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.76% over the week and 4.50% over the month.

 Commercial Metals Company (CMC) Analyst Forecasts